davidmreed/ktema-org-zola/content/articles/on-creating-automation-products.md

 We've made deep structural changes not just to how stakeholders participate in the process, but to who is engaged and to when and why they're engaged.

-We've _disintermediated_ the delivery process by putting the product team in control of their own release destiny.
+We've _disintermediated_ the delivery process by putting the PM team in control of their own release destiny.
 By allowing the team to define the scope of their proposed release as a first-class capability _of the solution that executes that release_, we've eliminated back-and-forth with the ops team, along with its attendant delays, mistakes, and context-switching.
-We've also more deeply engaged the product team as owners of the full lifecycle of their product.
+We've also more deeply engaged the PM team as owners of the full lifecycle of their product.

+This disintermediation forces qualitative changes to how we implement the solution.
+Ops teams tend to absorb the friction of un-ergonomic or slightly misaligned technical interfaces.
+When we onboard stakeholders like the PM team, who have full-time jobs _other than_ operating this system, that no longer flies.
+Our solution _must_ provide an ergonomic, self-service experience that's accessible to stakeholders who are experts on the business process, but not on our solution.
+That's a *product-like* quality, and opens the door wider to sharing this solution with other stakeholders.

 The ops team isn't an ops team anymore!
 They're now running engineering on the platform they built to support this process transformation.
 Similarly, the release management team now plays a role more of oversight and goal-setting, without hands-on interaction.
 We've freed those people to focus on strategy and on building enduring value for the business, instead of executing one-off, hands-on processes.

 We start from a position of assuming the process succeeds, so we don't distract stakeholders with notifications that may not contain any actionable information.
 We notify only when we're _not_ meeting success criteria.
 Both leadership and our other stakeholders use dashboards pulled directly form the source of truth to assess long-term trends and metrics.

 The upshot of all of these changes is that stakeholders across the landscape are enabled to bring their expertise directly to bear.
-We've wiped out most non-productive context switches, replaced proactive checks with reactive, failure-case-only review, and ...
-TODO
+We've wiped out most non-productive context switches, replaced proactive checks with reactive, failure-case-only review, and taught our system to meet stakeholders where they are.

+This is a *product-like* solution.
+It maximizes the productivity and agency of all of the stakeholders, and it's primed to scale with our business _without_ adding head count just to execute operational processes.

 ## Perspective Shifts